- Home

 Clear aligners are made from thin, transparent plastic, which makes them virtually invisible.
 They look similar to retainers and mouth guards, and are moulded to the shape of your teeth for a precise, comfortable fit.

-Clear aligners can be used to correct a variety of concerns, including gaps between teeth, minor crowding, and, in some cases, bite concerns such as overlapping teeth or overbite issues.
+Clear aligners can correct various concerns, including gaps between teeth, minor crowding, and, in some cases, bite concerns such as overlapping teeth or overbite issues.
 The main draw of clear aligners is that they’re discreet and allow you to straighten your smile without others noticing.
 Many people find them to be more comfortable than traditional braces too.
-They’re also removable, which means you don’t have to avoid foods which could damage your braces – and it’s easy to reach all areas of your teeth when brushing and flossing.
+They’re also removable, meaning you don’t have to avoid foods that could damage your braces – and it’s easy to reach all areas of your teeth when brushing and flossing.

 To be fully effective, clear aligners need to be worn for 20-22 hours a day, which means you can remove them for eating, drinking, and cleaning your teeth.
 Your aligner will be changed every week or so as your teeth adapt and change.

 Some people with clear aligners may also need temporary attachments added to their teeth, known as engagers.
-These are tiny tooth-coloured bumps that help to make sure your aligners are creating pressure on the correct area of your tooth.
+These tiny tooth-coloured bumps help to make sure aligners are creating pressure on the correct area of your tooth.

 There are a range of clear aligners available, including the increasingly popular Invisalign system.
 Depending on your needs, Invisalign can offer results in as little as six months.
 The right option for you will depend on your clinical needs and your dentist or orthodontist’s recommendations.